 28. The channel of delivery is the entity that has implementing responsibility over the activity and is normally linked to the provider agency by a contract or other binding agreement, and is directly accountable to it.
-It is a key element of the TOSSD framework since it helps to identify the own systems to report and analyse TOSSD data.
+It is a key element of the TOSSD framework since it helps to identify the

-12 See IMF International Financial Statistics at http://data.imf.org/?sk=4C514D48-B6BA-49ED-8AB9-52B0C1A0179B.
+12 See IMF International Financial Statistics at http://data.imf.org/?sk=4C514D48-B6BA-49ED-8AB9-52B0C1A01798.